Kendzyma/Sparkplug-Webform-Api/README.md

 ####

-Start the application with from visual studio  and also Start the mongo Db compass app setting the port to the default port 27017.
+Start the application  from visual studio  and also Start the mongo Db compass app setting the port to the default port 27017.